kristy999/Arogya_hospital-care/README.md

 # Arogya_hospital-care
-This is a web developing project for a hospital to make their workeasy Login page
+This is a web developing project for a hospital to make their work easy Login page
 <?php
 session_